canonical/data-science-stack/docs/how-to/enable-gpus/enable-intel-gpu.rst

 See also
 --------

-* To enable the NVIDIA GPUs on your machine, see :ref:`nvidia_gpu`.
 * To learn how to manage your DSS environment, check :ref:`manage_DSS`.
 * If you are interested in managing Jupyter Notebooks within your DSS environment, see :ref:`manage_notebooks`.